Nandakishore695/Basic-React-Example-For-Beginner/README.md

 The major features of React are:
 - Jxs that allows developers to write HTML code in React
-- It uses Virtual DOM instead of Real DOM manipulations
+- It uses Virtual DOM instead of Real DOM
 - Reusable UI components
-- useful for Seo
+- Unidirectional Data Flow
+- Server-Side Rendering
+- React Hooks

 **What is the JSX in React?**
 - JSX stands for JavaScript XML.
 It allows us to write directly HTML and CSS code in React (within JavaScript XML).